 RDA Perth Members

-Travis has nearly 30 years’ experience in the Australian and Asia Pacific Region including more 15 years’ experience in senior leadership positions.
-Presently he holds a senior operational leadership role with one of Australia’s leading engineering, contracting and service providers to the infrastructure, building, energy, resources and transport services sectors.
-In addition he is an elected member at City of South Perth.
-Travis has a broad range of skills gained in a variety of roles across a diverse range of industries and understands the importance of strong and strategic leadership, decision-making and sound planning for the future.
-Travis has substantial experience with the feasibility, setting strategic direction, construction, project management, operations, asset management and corporate governance.
+Travis has nearly 30 years experience in the Australian and Asia Pacific Region including more than 15 years experience in senior leadership positions.
+Most recently prior to joining Salt Lake Potash Ltd, he held a senior leadership role with one of Australia’s leading engineering, contracting and service providers in the infrastructure, building, energy, resources and transport sectors.
+He is a board member of the Perth Football Club and a former elected member at City of South Perth.
+Travis is a Mechanical Engineer and has a broad range of skills gained in a variety of roles across a diverse range of industries and understands the importance of strong and strategic leadership, decision-making and sound planning for the future.
+He has substantial experience in feasibility, commercial, project management, operations, asset management and corporate governance.

 Ross has held leadership positions in international engineering, architectural and environmental science businesses serving clients in the global markets of energy, resources, aerospace, building materials, and oil and gas.
 His areas of expertise include business strategy, leadership, governance and business systems implementation.

 Companies included WMC Resources, Shell, Aker Kvaerner, Lycopodium, ProMet and Western Australian Specialty Alloys.
 He has been responsible for technical services in support of mineral operations, innovation in the nickel industry, implementation of business systems to achieve preferred supplier status to the world’s largest aerospace companies and management of feasibility studies for major minerals projects in Australia and overseas.